 - 7 days, 6 nights in a superior double room, based on double occupancy.
 Click To View!

-- 3 hands-on cooking classes followed by lunch or dinner with wine included.
+- 3 hands-on cooking classes followed by lunch or dinner with Chianti wine included.

 - Vineyard tour and wine tasting at the Estate.

-- Market tour with informal discussion and tastings.
+- Outdoor market tour with informal discussion and tastings.

 - Full day excursion to Siena and San Gimignano.